HoraceKem/EMSA-Tool/README.md

 ln -s ./cv2/python3.9/YOUR_CV2_SO_FILE_NAME cv2.so
 ```
 Here, YOUR_CV2_SO_FILE_NAME should be similar to 'cv2.cpython-39-x86_64-linux-gnu.so' in Linux.

 5. Compile cython files and generate .so files which can be imported by Python:
-Note that you still have to keep your EMSA environment activated.
 ```shell
 cd YOUR_PATH_TO_EMSA_TOOL/alignment
 python setup.py build_ext --inplace